01. Malignant Epithelioid Mesothelioma

 Epithelioid Mesothelioma Prognosis

 A patient’s cell type also plays a role in prognosis.
 Patients with epithelioid cancer cells have a more favorable prognosis and overall life expectancy than those with other cell types.
-On average, patients with epithelioid mesothelioma survive one to two years after diagnosis.
+In general, patients with epithelioid mesothelioma survive 1.5 to 6.5 years.